tpps88206/michael-angular-firestore-example/README.md

-# Puman
+# Angular Firestore Example

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.3.
+The example website with Angular 7 and Cloud Firestore

 ## Development server